eosnetworkfoundation/bootstrap-private-network/README.md

 Changes for larger [multi-host production systems](doc/large-scale-setup.md)

 ## Versions of this Repo
 Listing of [Versions](doc/change-list.md) between releases of this bootstrap repo across Antelope software.
-See [Latest Change Log](changes/March182024.md) for PRs between releases.
+See [Latest Change Log](changes/May102024.md) for PRs between releases.

 ## Frequently Asked Questions
-Q: Why is nodeos version `5.1.0-dev`?
+Q: Why is nodeos version `v1.0.0-dev`?
-A: The current Savanna is in development as a branch of the `5.0` release.
-Proper release versions will be set as we get closer to releasing the software.
+A: The version was reset to `v1` with the new launch of Spring.

 Q: How do I free up more disk space?
 A: Docker can chew up a lot of space try the following commands